chrper80/Milestone-project2/README.md

 ##### Warning

-6: "Article lacks heading.
-Consider using h2-h6 elements to add identifying headings to all articles" .
+6: Article lacks heading.
+Consider using h2-h6 elements to add identifying headings to all articles.

-1: "The type attribute is unnecessary for JavaScript resources".
+1: The type attribute is unnecessary for JavaScript resources.

 #### Testimonials